NeoResearch/neoresearch.github.io/_posts/2018-12-02--StatisticalChallenge-Call.md

       - Statistics related Neo blockchain storage data;
       - Statistics about the use of current smart contracts;
       - Among others
-Finally, the three best reports will be awarded with 250, 100 and 50 NEO each.
-Outstanding incentives and other prizes may also be awarded.

 Participants are encouraged to release their researching spirit, being critic and, at the same time, ["blinded"](https://en.wikipedia.org/wiki/Blinded_experiment).